 Chillers - Text by John B Chillers are a family of technologies used to reduce ship temperature (and, hence, IR radiation) to the background level.

-Creihtership - Text by M. Alan Kazlev, modified from original concept by Kevin Self Slang term for Vedokiklek interstellar sub-relativistic (rarely relativistic) freighters (Klhkkteskkdv in the Vedokiklek language.
+Creightership - Text by M. Alan Kazlev, modified from original concept by Kevin Self Slang term for Vedokiklek interstellar sub-relativistic (rarely relativistic) freighters (Klhkkteskkdv in the Vedokiklek language.

-Generation ship - Text by Steve Bowers Huge, slow, self-contained interstellar ships taking more than one lifetime to arrive
+Generation Ship - Text by Steve Bowers Huge, slow, self-contained interstellar ships taking more than one lifetime to arrive.

 Grapeships - Text by Anders Sandberg Grapeships are the most common wormhole nexus passenger and cargo liners in the Inner Sphere and along the main wormhole routes.
 The ship consists of a "stem" onto which bulbous shuttles are attached (giving them their name due to their similarity to grape bunches).